graphql/graphql-spec/spec/Section 5 -- Validation.md

 }
 ```

-However a nullable list could not be passed to a non-null list.
+However, a nullable list cannot be passed to a non-null list:

 ```!graphql
 query listToNonNullList($booleanList: [Boolean]) {